Here: Home > Dual-Boot > Dual-Boot Windows 7 with other Operating Systems >

-- Create Unallocated space for new Win7 at end of Windows disk (use Shrink).
+- Create Unallocated space for Linux at end of Windows NTFS disk (use Shrink in Disk Management).

 That's it!
-The Windows boot loader menu will boot Windows 7 and the new Windows 7.
+The GRUB boot loader menu will boot Linux Fedora 11 or Windows 7.

 [top of page]

-Details: Install second Windows 7 when Windows 7 is already installed
+Details: Install Linux Fedora 11 and GRUB when Windows 7 was installed first